« Baking nio into a Raspberry Pi

 It will then run through everything required get a basic instance of nio up and running on your Raspberry Pi.
 The install overall will take roughly 15-20 minutes depending on your Pi.

-- The second is the name that you would like to give to the nio project directory.
+- The first is the name that you would like to give to the nio project directory.